-I am a fifth year graduate student in the EECS department at MIT, currently advised by Professor Elchanan Mossel.
+I am a sixth year graduate student in the EECS department at MIT, currently advised by Professor Elchanan Mossel.
 I was formerly advised by Professor Dana Moshkovitz, with whom I got my Master's degree.
 Before that, I was an undergraduate at UC Berkeley, where I primarily worked in the Wireless Foundations group (now Berkeley Laboratory for Information and System Sciences) with Professor Anant Sahai.
 I am interested in theoretical computer science, with special interests in hardness of approximation, coding theory, and statistics.

 How Many Subpopulations is Too Many?
 Exponential Lower Bounds for Inferring Population Histories[arXiv]